 Crypto Market Daily Highlights: DOGE Led a Mixed Top Ten Session

-- It was a mixed Tuesday session for the crypto top ten, with SOL bucking a bullish trend.
+- It was a mixed Saturday session for the crypto top ten, with DOGE and ETH bucking a bearish top ten trend.

 The Crypto Market Movers and Shakers from the Top Ten and Beyond

 It was a mixed session for the crypto top ten.

 DOGE and ETH bucked the broader market trend, with gains of 3.34% and 0.19%, respectively.